Buying Green Coffee in Tarrazú

-with focus on the fantastic specialty coffee from the hills around the lush Tarrazu Valley, grown and processed with love and passion and specialty roasters located in Germany
+with focus on the fantastic specialty coffee from the hills around the lush Tarrazu Valley, grown and processed with love and passion.

 “Costa Rica’s attention to land and water use has always made it a top specialty coffee producer.
 The micro mills experimenting with honey and natural processing have long led the industry in the creation of distinctive coffees that roasters have cherished.“